 Please review the list of ongoing projects that we are currently engaged in, and consider actively participating by selecting one of the options listed on our volunteer registration form (https://mephida.org/volunteer-registration-form/).

-MephidA ReConnect.
-MephidA ReConnect is an effort to help challenge the brain drain dilemma in Africa, the program is geared to assist and encourage medical physicists in the diaspora and other health professionals to reconnect with the situation on the ground especially in their home countries and forge ways of supporting projects (through research, clinical services, training, mentoring etc.) aim at improving the health sector in their country of origin.
+As a volunteer, your support would greatly assist in addressing the brain drain issue in Africa.
+We encourage medical physicists and other health professionals living abroad to reconnect with the current situation in their home countries and explore ways to support projects (such as research, clinical services, training, mentoring, etc.) that aim to improve the healthcare sector in their country of origin.

 Solar powered Radiation Oncology Center.
 Power outages and interruptions are known to be a serious problem for most African countries and are attributed to several factors.
 We want to partner with well-known solar companies here in Germany to encourage hospitals, health care policy makers in the countries we are currently involved to exploit the solar technology.
 In August 2011, Lake Constance Radiation Oncology Centre was the first Radiation Oncology Center in Germany to be powered by solar technology.
 Another example of a solar powered hospital is the University Hospital of Mirebalais. …